Vostok-space/homebrew-oberon/README.md

 ## How do I install these formulae?

-`brew tap vostok-space/oberon` #and then

-`brew install vostok` #to install Oberon compiler

-`brew install odcey` #to install .odc to plain text converter
+`brew install vostok-space/oberon/vostok` #to install Oberon compiler `brew install vostok-space/oberon/odcey` #to install .odc to plain text converter

 ## Documentation